 Especially pending a possible recession and talks of major layoffs, employees have been going 100MPH to prove their value to their team and help their company.
 For many, this has been a stretch of long hours, and few, if any, days off.
 While some employees may thrive under pressure, many may be exhausted and on the verge of burnout.
 What happens if one of your top performers starts to slow down...or begins to look elsewhere?

 Burnout is a state of emotional, physical, and mental exhaustion caused by excessive and prolonged stress.
 It can occur when an employee feels overwhelmed, overworked, emotionally drained or unable to meet constant demands.
 In a recent Gallup survey, nearly two thirds of American workers reported experiencing burnout at some point.
-This number jumped to 73% of workers reporting feeling burned out in May.

 If left unaddressed, burnout may cause employees to lose interest and motivation, decrease productivity and creativity, and can lead to turnover.